I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 In general, animal protein is considered to be a “complete” source of protein because it contains all essential amino acids in optimal amounts.

-Protein sources such as eggs, meat, fish, seafood are a great foundation for a protein-rich diet.
+Protein sources such as eggs, meat, fish, and seafood are a great foundation for a protein-rich diet.

 Stir away from processed meats and, whenever possible, source them from local farmers.